dy1divya/Name-With-Stars-PY/README.md

 <b>About</b><br>
-Write your name with stars.
+Write your name with stars!

 <b>Description</b><br>
 I created it just for fun.
 Whatever string would be given, that'd be get printed with asterisks.